teson2000/REST-x/README.md

 - 404 Not found (You requested a resource, id or PAGE that does not exist)

 **5xx Server error**
-- 500 Internal Server Error (The API is to be blamed)
+- 500 Internal Server Error (The backend hit an unexpected error)
-- 503 Service Unavailable (3rd part API to be blamed)
+- 503 Service Unavailable (A 3rd part service could not be reached)